ramiy/relementify/README.txt

 With Canva-like panels inside Elementor, it's easy to get inspirational new designs for your page.

-Simple select a widget, open the presets panel, and choose a design.
-The plugin will apply the styles on the exiting widget.
+Simply select a widget, open the presets panel, and choose a design.
+The plugin will apply the styles on the existing widget.

-= How does it work? =
+= 🔥 How it work? =

+When you edit an Elementor widget, a new "presets" panel is added to Elementor.
+This new panel displays dozens of designs for each widget.
+By clicking a specific design, the styles applied on the widget.

-Relementify has dozens of designs for each widget.
-When you choose a design, the plugin uses Elementors' builtin functionality to paste styles.
+Note that the plugin uses Elementors' builtin functionality to paste styles.
+Meaning that you can Undo these styles and even see the change in the Elementor History panel.

+= 🚀 Enhance Your Website =

+- **Save Hours of Design Time**: Instantly apply professional widget designs without starting from scratch.
+- **Design Like a Pro – No Skills Required**: Get access to beautifully styled presets even if you’re not a designer.
+- **Built Directly Inside Elementor**: Enjoy a seamless Canva-like preset panel, right within the Elementor editor.
+- **Consistent, Polished Design Across Your Site**: Easily match styles and create cohesive, professional layouts.
+- **Hundreds of Ready-to-Use Presets**: From headings to buttons to icon boxes — browse and apply in seconds.
+- **Zero Learning Curve**: Just click, preview, and apply.
+No need to learn new tools or interfaces.
+- **Built for Creative Inspiration**: Hit a design block?
+Relementify offers fresh ideas and layout styles anytime.
+- **Mobile-Optimized Presets**: Every preset is responsive and optimized for mobile right out of the box.
+- **Perfect for Freelancers, Agencies & DIYers**: Whether you build one site or dozens, Relementify helps you move faster and smarter.

+== External services ==

+This plugin connects to the Relementify API to obtain predefined designs for Elementor widgets.
+The retrieved data displayed inside the Elementor Editor.

+When the user opens the preset panel, an API request is sent to the server with a widget slug, to retrieve designs only for that widget.

 == Screenshots ==